semgrep/semgrep-docs/docs/deployment/oss-deployment.md

 Semgrep OSS can be set up run static application security testing (SAST) scans on repositories of any size.

 This guide explains how to set up Semgrep OSS in your CI pipeline using entirely open source components, also known as a **stand-alone** CI setup.
-The preferred Semgrep command when running OSS Semgrep is `semgrep scan`.
+The preferred Semgrep OSS command is `semgrep scan`.

+## Prerequisites

+- Sufficient permissions in your repository to:
+    - Commit a CI configuration file.
+    - Start or stop a CI job.
+- Optional: Create environment variables.

 ## Ensure your scans use open source components